awsdocs/amazon-rds-user-guide/doc_source/custom-managing.md

   Or use `--no-apply-immediately` \(the default\) to apply the changes during the next maintenance window\.

-The following example changes the storage size of my\-custom\-instance to 200 GiB, storage type to io1, and Provisioned IOPS to 3000\.
+The following example changes the DB instance class of my\-custom\-instance to db\.m5\.16xlarge\.
+The command also changes the storage size to 1 TiB, storage type to io1, and Provisioned IOPS to 3000\.

 **Example**
 For Linux, macOS, or Unix: